Skip to content

 4. Enter a Description (optional).

 5. The Quiesce option can be selected to freeze disk activity while the snapshot is being taken.
 This provides application-consistent backups for VMs.
-(VM Guest Agent) must be installed and registered on VM for quiesced snapshots.
+The VM Guest Agent must be installed and registered on VM for quiesced snapshots.

 6. In the Expires field, select/enter date and time for expiration.

 To restore an individual VM from a cloud snapshot, it must first be imported from the cloud snapshot as detailed below.
-To restore from an individual VM snapshot, skip the import section of instructions and continue to Restore Overwrite -Or- Restore to a Clone instructions.* {.is-success}
+To restore from an individual VM snapshot, skip the import section of instructions and continue to Restore Overwrite -OR- Restore to a Clone instructions.
+Multiple VMs can be restored from cloud snapshot simultaneously from the Cloud Snapshots Dashboard.

 Import VM Snapshot from a Cloud Snapshot (to make it available for a VM restore)#